Gil de Ferran: IndyCar

-At the end of 1994, de Ferran was invited to test a CART IndyCar by Hall/VDS Racing.
+In 1994, de Ferran was invited to test a CART IndyCar by Hall/VDS Racing.
 Despite the worries of the team's sponsor Pennzoil that de Ferran was not a famous enough name for their car, the team was sufficiently impressed to offer de Ferran a drive for 1995.
-With no top-line Formula One drive available, de Ferran took up the offer to drive in America.
-De Ferran won the PPG Indy Car World Series Rookie Of The Year award in 1995 by finishing 14th.
+With no top-line Formula One drive available, de Ferran took up the offer to drive in the United States.
 After dominating the Cleveland CART PPG Indy Car World Series race he would be taken out while trying to lap Scott Pruett.
 He would score his first win in the last race of the year at Laguna Seca Raceway.
+After the win, De Ferran placed 14th in the 1995 PPG Indy Car World Series, and won the PPG Indy Car World Series Rookie Of The Year award.

-In 1996, de Ferran was a consistent challenger but only scored one win, at Cleveland's Burke Lakefront Airport street circuit, avenging the previous season's heartbreaking loss at the same race.
+In 1996, de Ferran was a consistent challenger but only scored one win, at Cleveland's Burke Lakefront Airport street circuit, avenging the previous season's loss at the same race.
 This win was also the last for veteran car owner and driver Jim Hall who retired from the sport at the end of 1996.
 Hall's retirement also spelled the end of the Jim Hall owned Pennzoil/VDS IndyCar team.
-Despite rumours that he would be a driver for the new Stewart Grand Prix Formula One team, de Ferran remained in America for 1997, joining Walker Racing.
-De Ferran finished 1997 as runner-up to Alex Zanardi with ten top-ten finishes but failed to score a single victory.
+Despite rumours that he would be a driver for the new Stewart Grand Prix Formula One team, de Ferran remained in the U.S. for 1997, joining Walker Racing.
+De Ferran finished 1997 as runner-up to Alex Zanardi with twelve top-ten finishes but failed to score a single victory.
 He looked on course to win the season opener at Homestead-Miami Speedway but was knocked out of the lead by Dennis Vitolo, who was a lap down from de Ferran.
 At the Grand Prix of Portland he lost out to PacWest Racing's Mark Blundell in the closest finish in CART history.
 The expected championship challenge never materialized in 1998.
-Unreliability, driver errors and the inferior performance of the Goodyear tires compared to the superior Firestone tires all combined to leave de Ferran 12th in the standings, again with no wins in the year.
+Unreliability, driver errors and the inferior performance of the Goodyear tires compared to the superior Firestone tires all combined to leave de Ferran 12th in the standings, again with no wins on the year.